 In 2017, McMaster University signed the Okanagan Charter.
 The university has developed the McMaster Okanagan Committee, which is a group of individuals from across campus dedicated to enhance health and well-being at McMaster University.

 If you would like to read the full charter, click here.

 In recognition to the importance of health and well-being in higher education, the McMaster Okanagan Committee has developed the McMaster Okanagan Special Project Funding.
-The purpose of this fund is to encourage creative and impactful projects focused on health and well-being to benefit McMaster students, staff and/or faculty.
+The purpose of this fund is to encourage creative and impactful projects focused on health and well-being to benefit McMaster students, staff and faculty.

-- Intended for members of the McMaster Community as the target audience (can also benefit others but the McMaster community has to benefit)
+- Intended for members of the McMaster community as the target audience (can also benefit others but the McMaster community has to benefit)

-Projects cannot be:
+Also, projects cannot be: